amirtwilc/DenominationApp/README.md

 This project allows the calculation of denominations required to reach given amount.

+This project was created as part of a job interview task.
+As I had no knowledge of Vue.js prior to this task, it was designed to test my ability to learn a new language.
+No AI was used for this task.

 ## Usage

 First, choose how you wish the calculation to be performed, either by frontend or backend. <br>